balintcodes/filament-enhanced-datalist/README.md

-    ->options(['One', 'Two', 'Three'])  // Options that should appear in the datalist ->filterDatalist()                  // Whether the datalist should be filtered during typing ->chevronVisible()                  // Whether the dropdown chevron should be visible ->label('Enhanced datalist')
+    ->options(['One', 'Two', 'Three'])  // Options that should appear in the datalist ->filterDatalist()                  // Whether the datalist should be filtered during typing ->chevronVisible()                  // Whether the dropdown chevron should be visible ->infoLabel('Select a number')      // Customize the information label on the top of the datalist ->label('Enhanced datalist')
     ->minLength(2)
     ->maxLength(16)